 :::: MARPOP FAQ ::::

-What’s your favorite restaurant in LA?
+As a foodie, what’s your favorite restaurant in LA?

 Favorite part of LA?

 My family, the weather, the natural beauty, the excitement, the energy!
 I love the feeling that you never know who you’re going to meet next or what’s around the corner.
 Our sprawling city has so many neighborhoods and so many different ethnic flavors.
-Los Angeles is about discovery and that is at the heart of what I do. #ILoveLA
+Los Angeles is about discovery and that is at the heart of what I do.

 What’s your ethnic background?
 What kind of name is Mar Yvette?